Interpretability for Time Series Transformers using A Concept Bottleneck Framework

-CBMs and their variants are usually applied to the domain of computer vision, and less frequently to the domain of natural language \citep{tan_interpreting_2024}, graphs \citep{barbiero_interpretable_2023} or tabular data \citep{zarlenga_concept_2022}.
-In principle, the methodology can be applied to the domain of time series as well, but defining high-level, meaningful concepts is challenging. \cite{ferfoglia_ecats_2024} use Signal Temporal Logic (STL) formulas as concept embeddings for time series of cyber-physical systems (recorded by sensors).
-STL is a formalism to describe the characteristics of time series data and contains the temporal operators `eventually', `globally' and `until', besides the classical propositional logic operators.
-STL formulas can be converted into a natural language description such as ``the temperature should never exceed \textit{a certain threshold} for more than \textit{a specified duration}", and can therefore be human-interpretable concepts.
-The authors use these concepts as bottleneck for anomaly detection in time series.
+CBMs and their variants are usually applied to the field of computer vision, and less frequently to natural language \citep{tan_interpreting_2024}, graphs \citep{barbiero_interpretable_2023} or tabular data \citep{zarlenga_concept_2022}.
+In principle, the methodology can be applied to time series as well, but defining high-level, meaningful concepts is challenging. \citet{ferfoglia_ecats_2024} use Signal Temporal Logic (STL) formulas as concept embeddings for time series to convert them into natural language, and use these concepts as bottleneck for anomaly detection.